 FAQs and expert tips

 - Green curry paste: If you have store-bought paste, you will need to use slightly less than what the recipe asked for. if store-bought.
 Store-bought pastes tend to be saltier too.
 You may need to add a little extra sugar to the final dish to help balance the salty flavor.
-Start with 1 tsp of sugar and add more if necessary.
+Start with 1 teaspoon of sugar and add more if necessary.

 - Kaffir lime leaves: The leaves add a very distinctive taste to the recipe.
 Don’t skip it if possible.
 Check with your local Asian market.
 You can read up more on kaffir lime leaves here.
 Kaffir lime leaves and substitute.